CodeKiwiFR/Conway-s_Game_of_life/README.md

 # Conway-s_Game_of_life
 Conway's Game of life using python and tkinter GUI library.<br>
-It's a project I made in order to practice python programming.<br>
+This is a project I made in order to practice python programming.<br>

 TO DO:
 - Finding a way to speed up the calculations (using GPU with cuda?
 Multithreading?)